element-hq/element-web/README.md

 Riot can also be run as a desktop app, wrapped in electron.
 You can download a pre-built version from https://riot.im/desktop.html or, if you prefer, build it yourself.
-Requires Electron >=1.6.0

-To run as a desktop app:
+To build it yourself, follow the instructions below.

 1. Follow the instructions in 'Building From Source' above, but run `yarn build` instead of `yarn dist` (since we don't need the tarball).